 THE VALUE OF ATTENDING A TOP COLLEGE Thursday, October 10, 6:30 pm in the PCHS Lecture Hall The value of an Ivy League education by Professor, Paul Zane Pilzer.

 Economist Paul Zane Pilzer is the author of nine best-selling books, a highly-successful social entrepreneur, founder of five companies in health care and online education, and a former professor at NYU (21 years) where he was voted "best teacher" five times.
 He was an appointed economic advisor for two presidential administrations and has been featured on the cover of more than 100 magazines and the Wall St. Journal.
 He earned an MBA from Wharton at age 22 and was Citbank's youngest VP at age 25.
 Mr. Pilzer has coached many high school students in their college search and delivers the message of why an Ivy school is a terrific choice.
 His talk is geared toward all students from grades 6 through 12 who have the potential to attend an Ivy League school or equivalent.

 COLLEGE FINANCIAL AID AND SCHOLARSHIP NIGHT

-Latino Parent Night, Wednesday, March 20, 6:30 pm in the PCHS Lecture Hall.
+Latino Parent Night, Wednesday, February 8, 6:30 pm in the PCHS Lecture Hall.
 Financial Aid Night.
 Ways to pay for college.
 Delivered in Spanish and English, this evening is geared toward Latino students who want to attend college.
-Representatives of the top 3 schools where students attend will be on hand to discuss financial aid and scholarships.
-We will also have break out sessions to discover a way to pay for students to attend.
+We will discuss financial aid and scholarships.

 Building Your Resume for Scholarship and College Admissions Success Presentation